 In 1984 I opened my own shop here in New Gloucester, ME, concentrating on functional, meticulously crafted cherry furniture.
 Since that time I’ve built almost 900 pieces for just under 200 discriminating clients who value exacting workmanship and appreciate the handmade, created to meet their specific needs.
 My work is sought by perceptive collectors throughout the U. S., Canada, Japan, Switzerland, Germany and England.

 Since 1988 I’ve been a contributing editor to Fine Woodworking magazine.
-Also the author of The Shaker Legacy ( Taunton Press 1998), and With the Grain: A Craftsman’s Guide to Understanding Wood (Lost art Press, 2015).
+Also the author of The Shaker Legacy ( Taunton Press 1998), With the Grain: A Craftsman’s Guide to Understanding Wood (Lost Art Press, 2015), and Shaker Inspiration: Five decades of Fine Craftsmanship (Lost Art Press, 2018)

 Should you have any questions about a piece built just for you, please get in touch, or make an appointment for a consultation at my shop and showroom.